Hawaii Locals Want Fewer Tourists But Here’s The Problem

 Now here’s where tourism directly impacts housing.
 Short-term vacation rentals.

-A property owner can rent long-term to a local family for maybe $2,500 a month.
-Or they can rent short-term to tourists for $300 a night.
+A property owner can rent long-term to a local family for $2,500 a month or short-term to tourists for $300 a night.
 Do the math.
-If they rent just 10 nights a month, they've matched the long-term rental income.
+If they rent just 10 nights a month, they’ve matched the long-term rental income.
 Anything more is profit.

-Governor Josh Green signed a bill in May 2024 giving counties more authority to regulate vacation rentals.
-He said, “This will help against the adverse impacts of non-resident ownership of short-term rentals, which impedes housing supply for residents”.
+Governor Josh Green had already signed a bill in May 2024 giving counties more authority to regulate vacation rentals.
+He said it would help against the adverse impacts of non-resident ownership of short-term rentals, which impedes housing supply for residents.

 After the Lahaina fire, at least 1,400 people left Maui in a single year.
-They couldn't find affordable housing.
-Rent prices for vacation rentals rose astronomically when West Maui reopened for tourism.
+They couldn’t find affordable housing.
+Rent prices skyrocketed when West Maui reopened for tourism.

 We’re literally pricing our own people off the islands to make room for tourists.
 And we need those tourist dollars to survive.